techbunny/LISA17/Tutorials/Tutorial2_ACR.md

 * Resource Group for Container Registry -  RGNAME1
 * Resource Group for Container Instances - RGNAME2 (Suggest EASTUS or WESTUS)
 * Resource Group for Azure Container Service (ACS) - RGNAME3
-* Resource Group for Azure Container Service (AKS) - RGNAME4 (Must be in WESTUS or WESTUS2, due to preview of AKS)
+* Resource Group for Azure Container Service (AKS) - RGNAME4 (Must be in UKWEST or WESTUS2, due to preview of AKS)

 ```
 az group create --name <RGNAME1> --location <LOC>